Football clubs

 1900 - 1905

-The first St Helens team was formed in 1900 and competed for the Carlisle Cup for five seasons.
-The team played their home games at Ore and North Seat.
+The first St Helens team was founded in 1900 and competed for the Carlisle Cup for five seasons.
+The club played their home games at Ore and North Seat.

 1920 - 1923

-The second recorded St Helens team was formed in 1920 as Ore United, competing for four seasons in the Hastings League.
-The side played on pitches at Toll Meadow and later Wells Field, located near Mount Pleasant.
+The second recorded St Helens side was formed in 1920 under the name Ore United, competing for four seasons in the Hastings League.
+They played at Toll Meadow and later at Wells Field near Mount Pleasant.

 c2004 - 2014

-The most recent team named St Helens was formed in the mid 2000s, playing their games at William Parker Sports College.
-The side competed in the East Sussex League until they disbanded in 2014.
+The most recent club named St Helens formed in the mid-2000s, playing their matches at William Parker Sports College.
+The team competed in the East Sussex League until folding in 2014.

 St Johns Hollington United